-"Country music couldn't come more naturally to Jade Jack.
-Her love for country fiddles and cryin' steel guitars began as soon as she was born.
-She had made her first appearances on stage even before she was born as her mom performed regularly right up until she delivered Jade.
-In fact, her mom made a last minute trip to Iowa just days before her due date and had to sit with her feet elevated while not on stage as to not induce contractions that had already begun.
-She rushed back to texas just in time to have Jade and was back performing 10 days later, where Jade was passed around and held by music lover friends from all over the country.
-This appearance would be at the International Steel Guitar Convention, a music convention that Jade's mom, Joni had performed at for several years.
-Jade's earliest photos include her with steel guitar greats such as "Papa Moon" (Ralph Mooney), Speedy West Jimmie Day, Jody Sanders, Buddy Emmons, and Junior Knight to name a few.
-After leaving the convention when Jade was 2, at a McDonald's somewhere south of St. Louis, Jade gave an early glimpse of what lay ahead of her when she used a spoon as a fiddle, and a straw for her bow to play along to the music being heard overhead.
-Papa Moon still has that straw on display in his music room!
+Country music couldn't come more naturally to Jade Jack.
+Her love for country fiddles and cryin' steel guitars began the day she was born.
+In fact, her mom booked a last minute tour date to Iowa for a performance just days before her due date.
+Jade was so ready for her debut performance that her mom had to sit with her feet elevated while not on stage in an attempt to slow down contractions that had already begun.
+She rushed back to Texas just in time to deliver Jade and was back performing 10 days later at the International Steel Guitar Convention, where Jade was passed around and held by music loving friends from all over the country.
+Jade's earliest photos include her with steel guitar greats such as "Papa Moon" (Ralph Mooney), Speedy West, Jimmie Day, Jody Sanders, Buddy Emmons, and Junior Knight to name a few.
+Once, after leaving the convention when Jade was 2, at a McDonald's somewhere south of St. Louis, Jade gave an early glimpse of what lay ahead of her.
+Using a spoon as a fiddle and a straw for her bow Jade played along to the music being heard overhead.
+Papa Moon had that straw on display in his music room right up until the day he passed away...
 Jade's grandpa, Fred Jack, a longtime musician and singer, couldn't have been happier.
 He encouraged Jade's love for fiddles by always making sure there was plenty of Bob Wills, Spade Cooley, and other great country music around.
-Jade probably cut her first tooth chewing on her grandpa’s steel guitar legs!
+It’s said that Jade cut her first tooth chewing on her grandpa’s steel guitar legs.

 Jade can be seen all over the country keeping traditional country music alive.
-When she's not fronting her own band at dancehalls all over the State, she can be found playing fiddle for Tony Booth in his band, as well as other Texas artists like Justin Trevino, Amber Digby, Kimberly Murray, Curtis Potter, & Johnny Bush to name just a few.
+When she's not fronting her own band at dancehalls all over the State, she can be found playing fiddle for Tony Booth in his band, as well as other Texas artists like Justin Trevino, Amber Digby, Kimberly Murray, Curtis Potter, Patrick Murphy & Johnny Bush to name just a few.